dougeby/IntuneDocs/intune/android-oem-configuration-overview.md

 ## Overview

 OEMConfig policies are a special type of device configuration policy similar to [app configuration policy](app-configuration-policies-overview.md).
 OEMConfig is a standard defined by the [AppConfig community](https://www.appconfig.org/android-oemconfig/) (opens another web site).
 This standard allows OEMs (original equipment manufacturers) and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
+You can learn more about OEMConfig [here](https://blog.google/products/android-enterprise/oemconfig-supports-enterprise-device-features/).

 Historically, EMMs, such as Intune, manually build support for OEM-specific features after they're introduced by the OEM.
 This approach leads to duplicated efforts and slow adoption.

 With OEMConfig, an OEM creates a schema that defines OEM-specific management features.
 The OEM embeds the schema into an app, and then puts this app on Google Play.
 The EMM reads the schema from the app, and exposes the schema in the EMM administrator console.
 The console allows Intune administrators to configure the settings in the schema.